MOHAMEDZAYEDSCU/OBSIDIAN/Maharatech/Python.md

 >- ==#== for comments and there are no multi lines comments, but you can use ``` your comments ``` and the python will ignore it while compilation so technically it is comment ...!!

 >[!todo]- Data Types & Casting & Assigning Values:
->- int, float, tuple, string, mapping, boolean, dictionary, list, data, ....
+>- int, float, tuple, string, mapping, boolean, dictionary, list, data, complex ....
 >	- int(v) -> for casting to int, the string should be number
 >	- str(v) -> converting v into string.
 >---